sharife/goldenthread-v2/site/content/productions/the-language-of-wild-berries.md

 date: 2019-11-06T22:06:41.267Z
 start: 2020-10-06T22:06:41.302Z
 end: 2021-03-21T22:06:41.319Z
-heading: Join us for an online conversation with the artists on October 7th at 11am (PDT)
+heading: Now Released as a Radio Play!
 description: >-
-  We're thrilled to release *The Language of Wild Berries* as a radio play on October 6, 2020.
-Released as a podcast, the radio play will stream **for free** on multiple platforms such as Apple Podcast, Google Podcast, and Spotify.
+  We're thrilled to share *The Language of Wild Berries* as our debut radio play, available now!
+Released as a podcast, the radio play is available to access and to share **for free** on multiple platforms such as Apple Podcast, Google Podcast, and Spotify.

   The past, present, and future collide in the touching story of a couple’s annual road trips to the Caspian Sea and the mysterious stranger following them. **Naghmeh Samini**’s play is a rare glimpse into the lives of contemporary Iranians, as well as her first English production in the United States.

+  *Donya and Davood celebrate their wedding anniversary by traveling to the same sea side town where they spent their honeymoon.
+But on this trip, their 10th anniversary, a mysterious young man is following them.
+Who is he?
+What does he want?
+Trying to solve the mystery of the young man throws Donya and Davood into a time warp recalling their past nine anniversary trips.
+They remember what they have forgotten.
+But will that be enough to save their marriage?*
 background: https://ucarecdn.com/edc486a6-251b-4b5c-947c-bac1ed21751d/
 titleimage: https://ucarecdn.com/d010b318-152b-485a-9f79-ab352349eec2/
 videos:
-  - id: jdrvjojNEW4
   - id: 3weZzbUsH00
 writer: Naghmeh Samini
 director: Torange Yeghiazarian